jsdhani/jsdhani.github.io/README.md

 ## Accolades
 - **Vector Scholarship in Artificial Intelligence (2022-23)** <br />_The Vector Insitute, Toronto_ <br />
-  Merit-based entrance award for students pursuing graduate degree in AI at an Ontario university.
+  Merit-based entrance scholarship worth $17500 CAD for pursuing graduate degree in AI at an Ontario university.
 - **Academic Excellence Award in Computer Science (2016-17)** <br />_University of Delhi, Delhi_ <br />
   First rank in academic performance out of 21 colleges under University of Delhi.